Thursday, January 5, 2012

 Jumping The Gun

 When the opportunity came, Emile (pronounced Eh-meal) Elliot and Anna Herring were willing to put in the work to scout this run with boats.
 I was hoping for low water, but nature had other plans.
-I was so entrenched with getting onto the river that the flooding going on around us didn't deter me.
+I was so enthused with getting onto the river that the flooding going on around us didn't deter me.

 We were about halfway up when we decided to send a text to my dad letting him know we would be late.
 Half an hour later we sent another text saying we needed help and we began to worry that we would not make it to the road before dark.
 The road was still over 10 miles to the nearest outpost of civilization, and over 20 to the nearest city with a gas station.
 We finally made it to the top and the road we were aiming for was not there.
 This is when I realized I had left the GPS and maps behind during a gear exchange.
 My heart sank: our only navigation tools were now somewhere on the hillside we had just come from.
 We were disoriented on the top of the divide and I decided I needed to go back for the GPS.
 I followed our tracks for some time, but it was snowing now and our tracks were quickly covered.
 I eventually turned back knowing I would not find the GPS and we needed all the daylight available for this now unfathomable task.
-I was awestruck that we were now stuck in the least accessible place I had ever attempted to be in without anything to navigate on other than my recollection of the map and our instincts.
+I was now stuck with the unpleasant thought that we were in the least accessible place I had attempted to be in without anything to navigate on other than my recollection of the map and our instincts.

 My sister and her boyfriend showed up at the station and informed us of the multitude of people who were out looking for us.
 My dad sums it up here.